SupaxInc/data-structure-and-algorithms/README.md

         - Helps optimize checking for existing keys
         - It’ll automatically create a new key for you without check if it exists
     - Uses tuples as a key in a hashmap
+        - Tuples are hashable because they are immutable
+        - Lists are not hashable because they mutable
     - Uses sorted: sorted_string_case_insensitive = ''.join(sorted(my_string, key=str.lower))
         - Sorts characters in a string lexicographically
     - Uses ascii codes as an index in an array to represent alphabets